 Please note that course availability during late registration is limited.
-For proctored courses, students are responsible for meeting all of the requirements for arranging for a proctor in this period.
+For proctored courses, students are responsible to meet all the requirements for arranging a proctor in this period.

-5 Grades may be published earlier.
-Students are advised to check Student Services updates in the student portal.
+6 Grades may be published earlier.
+Students are advised to check Student Services updates in the Student Portal.